krm-functions/catalog/README.md

   through Kptfiles.
 - [apply-setters](docs/apply-setters.md) A variant of the [baseline `apply-setters`](https://catalog.kpt.dev/apply-setters/v0.2/)
-  function, which supports merning of multiple sources of apply-setters configuration and accepts configuration through both function-config and primary resource list.
+  function, which supports merge of multiple sources of apply-setters configuration and accepts configuration through both function-config and primary resource list.
 Also supports reading setter values from other resources.